zchee/h2o-proxy/README.md

 ## TODO

 - [ ] Support HTTP/2 Reverse Proxy ( Wait for the support of H2O )
-- [ ] Not dependent perl and Server::Starter
+- [x] Not dependent perl and Server::Starter
+  - `start_server` use a included script in the H2O
 - [ ] Tuning performance default h2o.conf
 - [ ] Tuning performance default sysctl.conf